rackerlabs/docs-offerings/docs/general-api-info/index.rst

 For details about specific operations, see the :ref:`API reference <api-reference>`.

 The |apiservice| is implemented using a RESTful web service interface.
+All requests to authenticate and operate against the |apiservice| are performed using SSL over HTTP (HTTPS) on TCP port 443.

 Like other Rackspace Cloud services, this service shares a common token-based authentication system that allows seamless access between products and services.